On 15 June 2023 the Privileges Committee released the report from its inquiry into former Prime Minister Boris Johnson.

-This explainer sets out the role of the parliamentary Committee of Privileges and explains why it is conducting an inquiry into former Prime Minister Boris Johnson.
+This explainer sets out the role of the parliamentary Committee of Privileges and explains why it conducted an inquiry into Boris Johnson.

 What is the Privileges Committee?

 The Committee of Privileges is the House of Commons select committee appointed to conduct inquiries into issues related to parliamentary privilege.
 The committee investigates when there may have been a breach of privilege or a contempt of privilege.

 “A ‘contempt of privilege’ is any act (or failure to act) that ‘may prevent or hinder the work of either House of Parliament’.”

 Parliamentary privilege refers in part to the legal exemptions that MPs have in certain areas that ensure they can perform their roles effectively.
 For example, MPs are immune from defamation laws when speaking in Parliament so that they can speak freely.
 It also refers to the right of Parliament to regulate its own affairs.

 A ‘contempt of privilege’ is any act (or failure to act) that ‘may prevent or hinder the work of either House of Parliament’.